vishalchandra/copilot-vscode/app/vscode/asset/walkthrough/tips-and-tricks.md

   It might respond with inaccurate answers, especially when talking about less well-known topics or when the conversation gets too detailed.
 - **Use different chat threads for different topics**.
-  Shorter threads with specific topics will help Rubberduck respond more accurately.
+  Shorter threads with specific topics will help FIFOCoPilot respond more accurately.